top of page

 When we travel it is always in the RV.
 So, most of the time we plan our meals, pack all the food we need and make our own meals.
 When we go to a city we look for opportunities to go out to eat at new places and get a break.
 During this trip we found Old Falls St. Niagara has done a great job creating a relaxing space on Old Falls St. There are nice restaurants and while we waited for them to open we played ping pong, bean bags, checkers and walked the street admiring the architecture.
 The casino seems out of place but I am sure it offers additional commerce and revenue for the city.
 If you are looking for a place to eat or just want to walk the city Old Falls St. is a destination that should be added to your itinerary.

-In summary, Niagara Falls has many opportunities for enjoying your exploration of the area.
+Niagara Falls has many opportunities for enjoying your exploration of the area.
 All the experiences are different and add to the complete experience.
 We enjoyed seeing the falls from the Maid of the Mist, and from above on Goat Island.
 We also enjoyed seeing the falls from inside as we walked the boardwalk of Cave of the Winds.
 The City of Niagara is also setup for visitors and we enjoyed the architecture and time we spent downtown.
+If you are looking for a place to camp check out Branches of Niagara which is only 15 minutes from Niagara Falls State Park.

 bottom of page